George Bernard Shaw Explodes Middle Class Morality

 In three sumptuous scenes, backed by huge and beautiful projected etchings from the London streets, full of carriages and crowds, come these elegantly dressed, formal Britishers, whom Shaw loves to caricature.
-In all their stuffiness and superiority, we get to laugh non-stop at the self-important book-licker (hilarious Michael Gene Sullivan), as he ingratiates himself with the eager Dr. Trench (rubber-faced Dan Hoyle).
-Aurora even gives us a couple of enjoyable brief intermissions to savor the humor and ideas.
+In all their stuffiness and superiority, we get to laugh non-stop at the self-important boot licker (hilarious Michael Gene Sullivan), as he ingratiates himself with the eager Dr. Trench (rubber-faced Dan Hoyle).
+Director Joy Carlin gives us a couple of intermissions to savor the humor and ideas.

-Cokane tries to tame the lustiness of the young doctor, just graduated, but has little luck.
-Dan Hoyle’s anxious and insatiable Trench is a wonder to watch, as his expressions change instantaneously from desire to surprise to outrage.
-He is matched at every step by the deeply determined Trout, as a Blanche (demure and demanding Megan Trout) who holds her own, continually springing surprises.
+Cokane tries to tame the freshly minted young doctor’s lust, with little luck.
+Dan Hoyle’s anxious, insatiable Trench is a wonder to watch–his expressions change instantaneously from desire to surprise to outrage.
+He is matched at every step by the deeply determined Blanche (demure, demanding Megan Trout) who holds her own, continually springing surprises.

-But side-kick Cokane makes a slippery go-between for Trench and the haughty object of his courtship, the forceful Blanche.
+But sidekick Cokane proves a slippery go-between for Trench and his haughty fiancee, the forceful Blanche.
 Dr. Harry Trench and Blanche Sartorius are secretly serious about their love affair.
-All that stands in their way is her funny formal father, Mr. Sartorius (ramrod-straight Warren David Keith).
-Keith does the absolute finest re-incarnation of a stilted, censorious Sartorius, all buttoned up to the neck in his severe formal long coat.
-He brings the house down with his patronizing and condescending manners!
+Only her funny, formal father, Mr. Sartorius (ramrod-straight Warren David Keith), stands her their way.
+Keith performs the absolutely finest reincarnation of stilted, censorious Sartorius, buttoned up to the neck in a severe long coat.
+Keith brings the house down with his patronizing, condescending manners!